codeallthethingz/selenium-maven-plugin/README.md

 	# How many times we want to iterate and test
 	loopCount=1

-The selenium maven plugin which is bound to the process-test-resources, then converts these html files into junit 4 tests in your src/test/java folder.
+The selenium maven plugin, which is bound to the process-test-resources phase, then converts these html files into junit 4 tests in your src/test/java folder.

 So you end up with: